grannycart/by-sound-alone/index.md

 as saying it’s not good.
 I didn't write it for money, I wrote it for the love of greasy old machines.

+* Want to get a quick feel for it?
+[Read a "preview"](_posts/2024-03-01-preview.md)
+    * (800 words/~3 min read)
+    * Not an excerpt or summary, but a series of slices to give you a feel for the book.
+(Does it begin with "In a world..."?
+Sure does!)

 ### Tell me even more
 * [FAQ](content/FAQ): (Much) more info.
 * [Submarine diagrams](content/diagrams-download.html): Standalone reference diagrams pdf of the protagonist submarines in the novel.
 * [About the author](content/about-the-author) (I promise you will be disappointed.)
 * [3 things to do if you enjoyed the book](content/what-to-do-if-you-enjoyed-the-book)

+[//]: # (Removed this bullet 2024-01-13: Not ready to commit to a whole book yet?
+Here's a short story I'm working on that is set in the same universe, still with plenty of submarine action: Untitled Short Story 13k wordscontent/untitled-submarine-short-story.md)

 ----------------------------------------